awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-task-options.md

 `OverwriteMode`  <a name="cfn-datasync-task-options-overwritemode"></a>
 A value that determines whether files at the destination should be overwritten or preserved when copying files\.
 If set to `NEVER` a destination file will not be replaced by a source file, even if the destination file differs from the source file\.
 If you modify files in the destination and you sync the files, you can use this value to protect against overwriting those changes\.
 Some storage classes have specific behaviors that can affect your S3 storage cost\.
-For detailed information, see using\-storage\-classes in the *AWS DataSync User Guide*\.
+For detailed information, see [Considerations when working with Amazon S3 storage classes in DataSync ](https://docs.aws.amazon.com/datasync/latest/userguide/create-s3-location.html#using-storage-classes) in the *AWS DataSync User Guide*\.
 *Required*: No
 *Type*: String
 *Allowed values*: `ALWAYS | NEVER`